Home

 But first you should understand that pork is not really classified as white meat.
 It is really a red meat.
 It does become lighter when cooked, however.

-The "other white meat" advertising campaign in North America was the result of advertising consultants working for the pork industry in America and trying to compete with our consumption of chicken and turkey.
-Although pork is technically red meat, what is true is that most pork is low in fat content.
+The advertising campaign in North America was the result of advertising consultants working for the pork industry in America and trying to compete with our consumption of chicken and turkey.

 Of course, consumption of the meat varies widely from one country to another.